-- (a) should keep the existing binary distinction of liabilities and equity and build on the feedback received on the Discussion Paper to develop definitions of liabilities and equity; and - (b) should not provide detailed guidance on how to distinguish liabilities from equity instruments. - The IASB will continue its discussion on this topic at a future meeting.
+- should keep the existing binary distinction of liabilities and equity and build on the feedback received on the Discussion Paper to develop definitions of liabilities and equity; and - (b) should not provide detailed guidance on how to distinguish liabilities from equity instruments.

+The IASB will continue its discussion on this topic at this meeting.